MicrosoftDocs/azure-reference-other/iot-c-reference/iot-c-ref-iothub-registrymanager-h/iothubregistrymanager-getmodulelist.md

 );
 ```

-Gets a list of modules registered on the specified device.

 ## Parameters
-* `registryManagerHandle`The handle created by a call to the create function.
+* `registryManagerHandle` The handle created by a call to the create function.

-* `deviceId`The device to get a list of modules from
+* `deviceId` The device to get a list of modules from

-* `moduleList`The linked list structure to hold the returned modules
+* `moduleList` The linked list structure to hold the returned modules

-* `module_version`The version of the module structure to return
+* `module_version` The version of the module structure to return

 ## Returns
 IOTHUB_REGISTRYMANAGER_RESULT_OK upon success or an error code upon failure.